Notre Dame College: History

-In the fall of 1991, Notre Dame's Master of Education program started.
-The college saw its first M.Ed. graduates in 1994.
+In the fall of 1991, Notre Dame's Master of Education program started, with the first class graduating in 1994.
 Although men had been allowed to enroll in certain programs, such as NDC's Law Enforcement Education A.A. degree program in 1969 and later WECO and master's programs, in 2001 the college officially became coeducational with its first full-time male enrollment.
 The college graduated its first co-ed class on May 7, 2005.
-Since the college became coeducational it has seen enrollment double from nearly 1,000 in 2001 to over 2,000 in 2010.
+After co-education, enrollment doubled from under 1,000 in 2001 to over 2,000 in 2010.
 In 2008, NDC began construction on two additional residence halls, North and South halls.
 The structures opened in 2009 at a cost of $15 million.

+The college announced in early 2024 that it would be closing at the end of the spring semester.
+This followed a few years of significant financial challenges.
+Before deciding to close, college administrators and trustees explored merging with Cleveland State University.
+After closing, Lake Erie College in nearby Painesville agreed to become NDC's "institution of record", preserving documents and other historical items.

 Academics

-Notre Dame College offers associate degrees, bachelor's degrees, and master's degrees and is divided into five Academic Divisions:
+Notre Dame College offered 30 majors and individually designed majors and had a total enrollment of 1,106 undergraduate students in fall 2020.
+The 48 acre main academic and residential campus was located 10 mi east of Cleveland in South Euclid.
+Notre Dame College offered associate degrees, bachelor's degrees, and master's degrees and was divided into five Academic Divisions: